Loderian/Activities/README.txt

 == Changelog ==

+= 1.0.5 =

+* Feature: Added categories to activities
+* Feature: You can now duplicate activities

 = 1.0.4 =

 * Feature: Added option to set textarea or country-select as input fields on the quick user edit form